aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/build-node-hierarchies/_index.md

 A well‑structured hierarchy reduces code duplication, simplifies animation, and mirrors real‑world relationships.
 When you later **convert scene to FBX** (or any other format), the hierarchy is preserved, so downstream tools like Blender, Maya, or Unity understand the parent‑child relationships exactly as you designed them.

-## Quantified Benefits of Aspose.3D
+## Quantified benefits of aspose.3D

 Aspose.3D supports **30+ import and export formats** – including FBX, OBJ, STL, 3DS, and Collada – and can process **multi‑hundred‑page scenes** without loading the entire file into memory.
 The library renders meshes at **up to 60 fps** on standard hardware, enabling real‑time preview during development.

-## Common Use Cases for Node Hierarchies
+## Common use cases for node hierarchies

 | Use‑case | Why a hierarchy helps | Typical outcome |
 |----------|----------------------|-----------------|